Near-One/near-plugins/README.md

 ## Traits and their implementations

 Traits doesn't contain any implementation, even though some interfaces are self-contained enough to have it.
-It is this way since `near_bindgen` macro from near-sdk-rs will only expose as public methods those that are implemented during the trait implementation for the contract.
+It is this way since `near` macro from near-sdk-rs will only expose as public methods those that are implemented during the trait implementation for the contract.

 In the documentation all comments under Default Implementation makes remarks about the current implementation derived